damonyoungcc/english-interview/mock2.md

 Yes, I know that Rakuten is one of the major tech companies in Japan.
 It started as an e-commerce platform, now it offers many services like mobile networks, payments, and a points system.
-I often use Rakuten Points across different services, which I think creates strong user loyalty.
+I use Rakuten Points all the time,
-I think Rakuten's business is very broad and deeply connected to people's daily lives.
+I think Rakuten's business is very broad and deeply connected to people's daily lives. which creates strong user loyalty.

 ### 5. 你为什么选择乐天
 I’ve actually wanted to apply for a job at Rakuten for a long time.